-Also, response received indicated that the Public Accounts Committee of Bauchi State House of Assembly have not been involving civil society and media actors in its audit review sessions.
-The PAC should do more to involve civic actors and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+The PAC is encouraged to improve its effectiveness and ensure reports of the State Auditor-General for 2023 and other pending audit reports are given expeditious consideration.
+The PAC should also continue to involve civil society and media actors when reviewing audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.